 However, a baby with acid reflux may find it uncomfortable – or downright painful – to eat and will either refuse foods even when he IS hungry, or will vomit excessively.

 This can lead to weight loss or failure to thrive and is a serious situation requiring supervision by a pediatrician.
-In extreme cases, feeding by tube may be required (see Tube feeding an infant with GERD for more information).
+In extreme cases, feeding by tube may be required.

 If you are concerned that your baby’s reluctance to eat may be caused by reflux, it is essential that you discuss your concerns with your child’s doctor.

 If your baby is only able to eat small amounts, then it is often recommended that the foods you DO offer are high in calories.